thatITfox/fox-wikipedia-discord-bot/README.md

 # wikibot
-the discord bot that searches and finds u wikipedia pages
+the discord bot that searches and finds you wikipedia pages